 You should never feel pressured to book a session.
 Going with your gut is important.
 If it’s not a good fit, then that’s ok!

-#6 You can change your mind!
+#6 You can change your mind after you speaking to a counsellor!

 You might decide after the first or a few sessions that it’s not the right fit for you.
 You may also decide after some counselling or therapy that you want a different kind of approach.
 All of this is completely ok – it’s your mental health and your life.